Nuts (2012 film)

 Nuts (Ouf) is a 2012 French comedy film directed by Yann Coridian.
-Also known under the title Nuts, it stars Éric Elmosnino, Sophie Quinton and Valeria Golino.
+It stars Éric Elmosnino, Sophie Quinton and Valeria Golino.

 Plot

 At the age of 41 François seems to be perfectly happy.
 He is married to his first and only love Anne and together they have two children.
 When a relatively minor incident triggers a tantrum, François finds himself soon in an asylum for the mentally insane.
 After his release he is shunned by Anne.
 Desperate to get Anne back he tries to redeem himself but his parents as well as his best friend are less supportive than he hoped.